 Can my financial aid change if you have asked to review additional documents or information?

 If we have requested additional information, your tuition funding is contingent on you providing this information for our review.
 If the information submitted is different from what was reported to us originally, your funding may change.

 Can I attend part-time and still get the Go Blue Guarantee?

-No. You must be enrolled full-time on the Ann Arbor campus to receive the U-M Go Blue Guarantee for tuition.
+No. You must be enrolled full-time to receive the U-M Go Blue Guarantee for tuition.

 What if I take a semester off of school and am not enrolled?

 Your eligibility will be reviewed for each academic year (fall and winter semesters) in which you enroll.
 If you take a semester, or year, off to pursue some other interest, your eligibility will be again determined upon your return to the University of Michigan, up to a maximum of four years.